senawDragon/symmetrical-funicular/README.md

 ## INFO
 This was made and is maintained by one person.
 I am no real scientist nor a trustworthy source, therefore everything you find here about science will have trustworthy sources to back it up.
+I spend quite a lot of time, finding references and relevant information about the science related subjects, please support this project by simply reading it, telling your friends about it and consider giving it a star if you like it.